-The problem to be solved comes from the Monash Net Zero Initiative, consisting of a campus-wide microgrid having rooftop solar photo-voltaic installations and a battery for energy storage.
-This operates across the entire university campus, including buildings, grounds and electric vehicles (EVs), with the goal of achieving net zero emissions by 2030.
+\cref{fig:datachart} illustrates the data flow associated with the problem formulation.
+Forecasting and optimization can be viewed as either subproblems or components of an integrated solution.
+The problem originates from the Monash Net Zero Initiative, which involves a campus-wide microgrid equipped with rooftop solar photovoltaic installations and a battery for energy storage.
+This system operates across the entire university campus, including buildings, grounds, and electric vehicles (EVs), with the goal of achieving net-zero emissions by 2030.
 In particular, it aims to: 1) maximize self-consumption of electricity, 2) participate in energy demand response programs, and 3) keep track of electricity price and yearly peak load tariffs, to manage costs.

 From a technical point of view, the data provided presents an interesting time series prediction problem.
 The demand and production data has complex seasonality; external data (weather, electricity price) are factors in the problem.
 There is also the opportunity for cross-learning between time series for the energy demand and solar production problems.
 From an optimization point of view, the uncertainty in the inputs presents a mismatch between the forecast (production and demand) and that which actually eventuates.
 This needs to be addressed, along with various constraints to achieve a competitive solution.
 The goal of the optimization is to develop a battery charge and discharge schedule along with a lecture theatre use schedule that results in the lowest energy cost.
 Battery use is constrained by capacity.
 Lecture theatre use is determined by the university timetable, with some activities being regular, and others one-off.